 how much does and f1 car cost

-Formula 1 is the pinnacle of motorsport, where the best drivers compete in the fastest and most advanced machines.
-But how much does it cost to build and run a Formula 1 car?
-In this article, we will explore the key components and the estimated Formula 1 Car Costs in 2023.
+Formula One is the pinnacle of motorsport, where the fastest and most advanced cars compete on the world’s most challenging circuits.
+But how much does it cost to build and run an F1 car?

 The Formula 1 Cost Cap